pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 - 64 GB of RAM (32 GB might be enough if you have an SSD to handle some memory swapping and reduce the RAM on the VMs to 12 GB)
 - At least 150 GB of free disk
 - Modern processor with multiple cores
 - Ansible-playbook CLI tool.
-See <GIVE THE URL HERE FOR THIS PART> for instructions on how to install and configure this application.
+You can use brew by running `brew install ansible` or see [the ansible site](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for instructions on how to install and configure this application.
 - Virtualization solution.
 For this guide, VMware Fusion is used, but other means of creating and running a VM (Virtualbox, KVM) can be adapted.
 - Access to [Ubuntu LTS 22.04.2 server](https://ubuntu.com/download/server) installation media
 - **A working knowledge of Kubernetes**, such as knowing how to port-forward, install objects using YAML files, and so on.
 Details on performing some actions will be omitted, and it is assumed the reader will know what to do.